Endava/cats/README.md

 - `--blackbox` If supplied (not value needed) it will ignore all response codes expect for 5XX which will be returned as ERROR.
 This is similar to `--ignoreResponseCodes="2xx,4xx"`

-`./cats.jar --contract=my.yml --server=https://locathost:8080 --checkHeaders`
+`cats --contract=my.yml --server=https://locathost:8080 --checkHeaders`

 This will run CATS against `http://localhost:8080` using `my.yml` as an API spec and will only run the HTTP headers `Fuzzers`.

 # Available Fuzzers
-To get a list of fuzzers run `./cats.jar list fuzzers`.
+To get a list of fuzzers run `cats list --fuzzers`.
 A list of all available fuzzers will be returned, along with a short description for each.

 There are multiple categories of `Fuzzers` available: